-Like many other cities around the Midwest, Kansas City has a long culinary history that has seen a recent revitalization from local residents reclaiming their food and restaurant scene.
+Like many other cities around the Midwest such as Detroit or Cleveland, Kansas City has a long culinary history that has seen a recent revitalization from local residents reclaiming their food and restaurant scene.
 From famed BBQ to avant-grade new American cuisine, Kansas City offers a little something for any type of eater.

 As such, it should come as no surprise that I spent my time in Kansas City eating delicious foods!
 I have been to Kansas City three separate times, and during each visit, there are newly opened spots to discover and fall in love with.